Cray-HPE/docs-csm/operations/power_management/Save_Management_Network_Switch_Configurations.md

     for switch in $(awk '{print $2}' /etc/hosts | grep 'sw-'); do echo  "switch ${switch}:" ; ssh admin@$switch; done
     ```

-   Commands to issue on each switch
+   Commands to issue on each switch:

    ```bash
    write memory